mikelevins/folio2/README.md

 | taps | FSet, SERIES, Closer-MOP

-The most convenient way to use folio is usually to just load the umbrella system, `net.bardcode.folio`.
+The most convenient way to use folio is usually to just load the umbrella system, `folio`.
 If you prefer to customize loading and control which names are exported to your code, you may want to make your own umbrella system.
-In that case, the definition of `net.bardcode.folio` in folio.asd serves as a guide.
+In that case, the definition of `folio` in folio.asd serves as a guide.
 You will probably also want to define your own package in order to control the visibility of names from the folio subsystems.
 You can find guidance on how to do that by examining folio-package.lisp, which defines the umbrella package for folio.

 An approach that works well is to define a common package for your code, use the COMMON-LISP package, and import the folio symbols you